ollien/cs-539-stackoverflow-helpfulness/cs539-project-site/content/approaches.md

 these pieces of metadata contributed to improving the accuracy of the models, the two that showed the most significant trend are number of views and number of years the asker had their account, followed by a less significant but still relevant asker reputation.
 The data below shows the averages of the metadata for each quality classification.
 The number of views shows a significant difference between a high quality question and either bad quality classification.
 In addition, even between edit and close, close has a slightly lower average number of views.
-Asker reputation and Asker question year show some trends, but with less linearity.
+Asker reputation and "asker question year" show some trends, but with less linearity.
 What we can see is that the high quality questions were made by askers that had very high reputation on Stack Overflow and had their account for longer.
 We can see from the data below that the calculations of Text-Code Ratio has less obvious trends and relationships to quality, though they did help improve the accuracy of our models by small percentages.